ArvindR22/Serial_Audio_Acquisition/README.md

     The stream is iterated, reading two bytes at a time and interpreting them as a single qint16 (signed 16-bit integer).

     A fixed offset is applied to each sample, as shown below.
 This suggests the input data from the serial device is in a format where the zero point is not at 0, but rather at -32768.
-The code adds 32768 to shift the values to a 0-65535 range before storing them in the final samples vector.
+The code adds 32768 to shift the values to a 0-65535 range before storing them in the final samples vector. <<<SPECIFIC  HARDWARE DESIGN RELEVENT HERE >>

     qint16 sample;
     stream >> sample;